ILIAS-eLearning/ILIAS/Services/Certificate/README.md

 //                           directories eg. 'course/certificates/282/background.jpg')
 // 'aquired_timestamp' - Timestamp at the time of achieving the certificate,
 //                       could be creation date of the file
-// ilias_version - ILIAS version at the time this event will be send
+// ilias_version - ILIAS version at the time this event will be emitted
 ```